Goal Setting For Employees: 5 Useful Tips

-I wouldn’t be wrong if I go on to say that goal setting for employees is extremely integral to business development.
+I wouldn't be wrong if I say that goal setting for employees is highly integral to business development.

 According to Wikipedia:

-Generally, planning and setting performance goals top many a company’s priority lists.
+Generally, planning and setting performance goals top many a companies priority lists.

 As a manager, it's vital that you set specific goals for your team.
 Or personal goals that employees need to achieve.